-Building on the existing PPI infrastructure and using the six principles of coproduction the Northern Health and Social Care Trust will embed involvement and co-production in its strategic and operational planning where feasible by:
+Building on the existing PPI infrastructure and using the six principles of Co-Production, the South Eastern Health and Social Care Trust will embed Involvement & Co-Production in its strategic and operational planning where feasible by:

-- Valuing People developing mutual respect, openness and accepting collective ownership of outcomes. - Building Representative People Networks move towards balanced meaningful participation, engagement and shared ownership. - Building People's Capacity increasing knowledge, training and harnessing existing involvement infrastructure. - Reciprocal Recognition investing in building capacity within the organisation and valuing contribution of all participants. - Cross Boundary Working adopting a multi-agency approach to the improvement of outcomes for local communities. - Enabling and Facilitating empowering those involved to have solution focused approaches, focusing on outcomes not outputs.
+- Valuing People developing mutual respect, openness and accepting collective ownership of outcomes. - Building Representative People Networks move towards balanced meaningful participation, engagement and shared ownership. - Building People's Capacity increasing knowledge, training & harnessing existing Involvement infrastructure. - Reciprocal Recognition Investing in building capacity within the organisation and valuing contribution of all participants. - Cross Boundary Working adopting a multi-agency approach to the improvement of outcomes for local communities. - Enabling and Facilitating empowering those involved to have solution focused approaches, focusing on outcomes not outputs.

-3.2 How we create and promote opportunities for involvement
+3.2 How we create and promote opportunities for Involvement:

-The Northern Health and Social Care Trust will build on and create and promote new opportunities for involvement by maximising the existing infrastructure across the organisation for early involvement and engagement.
-The Northern Health and Social Care Trust will do so through:
+The South Eastern HSC Trust will build on and create and promote new opportunities for Involvement by maximising the existing infrastructure across the organisation for early involvement and engagement.
+South Eastern HSC Trust will do so through:

-- Committing to ensuring that there are involvement opportunities within every Division. - Committing to knowledge sharing, providing training programmes and opportunities for sharing good practice and allowing the time to embed these within the system.

-- Ensuring that involvement opportunities are widely advertised throughout the HSC organisation using their own online platforms and Engage, the Regional Platform. - Ensuring that we assess whether we have a statutory duty to carry out full public consultation on proposals (see Appendix 1, Section 2) - Providing appropriate information, gathering feedback and ensuring there are adequate opportunities to influence.
+- Committing to ensuring that there are Involvement opportunities within every Directorate; - Committing to knowledge sharing, providing training programmes and opportunities for sharing good practice and allowing the time to embed these within the system; - Ensuring that Involvement opportunities are widely advertised throughout the HSC organisation using their own online platforms and the regional HSC Engage website accessible online at Personal & Public Involvement (PPI) - Involving You, Improving Care (hscni.net); - Ensuring that we assess whether we have a statutory duty to carry out full public consultation on proposals (see Appendix 1, Section 2).